Blquinn/blqdotme-zola/content/blog/steganography-puzzle.md

 000000d1
 ```

-There you can clearly see the secreet message.
+There you can clearly see the secret message.

 The first two bytes are a unsigned 16 bit integer which represents
 the message length.
 Using that you can extract the exact message.